-Tax can be a confusing subject – with all of the legislation and terminology, it’s easy to get bogged down.
-But our online dictionary is here to help you understand some of those taxing terms.
+Tax can be a confusing subject.
+With all of the legislation and terminology, it’s easy to get bogged down.
+Our tax dictionary is here to help you understand some of those taxing terms.

 We’ve put together some of the most frequently used terms to make life easy for you when tax-time rolls around.